delta-io/delta-sharing/PROTOCOL.md

 - option **maxVersionsPerRpc**: DeltaSharingSource leverages [QueryTable](#read-data-from-a-table)
   rpc to continuously read new data from the delta sharing server.
 There might be too much new data to be returned from the server if the streaming has paused for a while on the recipient side.
-Its default value is 100, smaller number is recommended such as `.option("maxVersionsPerRpc", 10)` to reduce the traffic load for each rpc.
+Its default value is 100, a smaller number is recommended such as `.option("maxVersionsPerRpc", 10)` to reduce the traffic load for each rpc.
 This shouldn't affect the freshness of the data significantly assuming the process time of the delta sharing server grows linearly with `maxVersionsPerRpc`.